La Venenosa Sierra Volcanes is a Raicilla from the state of Jalisco. It’s traditionally produced and distilled in small clay pots.

 |Town:||San Juan Espanatica|

 About this raicilla

 La Venenosa Sierra Volcanes is made in the southern region of Jalisco in the village of San Juan Espanatica, Tuxpan.
-This is made by Maestro Tabernero Don Arturo Campos with cultivate agave Cenizo.
+This is made by Maestro Tabernero Don Arturo Campos with cultivate maguey Cenizo (agave Angustifolia).
 The agave are roasted in a pit oven with black oak, and double-distilled in a ceramic still.